CLOCK

 The Korean War 1950-1953 morphed into a US vs China confrontation, and ended with a permanent US military presence.

-In 1953, Crick and Watson discovered molecular basis for inheritance in DNA, signaling a transformation in our understanding of disease.
+In 1953, Crick and Watson discovered molecular basis for inheritance in DNA using crucial crystallographic data that they stole from Rosalind Franklin.

 The Vietnam War 1955-1975 started as war for independence from France, which the US decided was a world vs. Communism conflict.
-The conflict ended with US withdrawal, replaced by a Communist proxy, The easing of Communist control in 1976 with the death of Mao Zehdung in China has led to successful managed capitalism 40 years later.
+The conflict ended with US withdrawal, replaced by a Communist proxy, The easing of Communist control in 1976 with the death of Mao Zehdung in China has led to successful socialist market economy 40 years later.

 By the 1970's, the Arab oil states in the Middle East had effective control over the worlds economies, cultivated by the West while overlooking very repressive politics and support for Islamic extremists.